enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 var myCollection = new MyContactCollection();
 myCollection.fetch();
 ```

-If the url for the collection needs to be customized, simply overload the `getUrl` function to provide a custom URL, based on properties of the collection, for example:
+If the URL for the collection needs to be customized, simply overload `getUrl()`
+to provide a custom URL--based on properties of the collection, for example:

 ```
 enyo.kind({